 The lead competitor has the "Right of Line".
-As long as they lead they may choose any position on the course, providing that the chosen line does not abruptly deviate from the ideal race line.
-And they do not interfere with a rider ahead.
-Riders behind may not interfere in any manner except to attempt an overtake in accordance with the rules.
-An exception is given, to the rider behind, if they were within the last quarter of the new lead rider, entering the turn, this rider has a right to their position, if they are not overtaking the lead right.
+As long as they lead, they may choose any position on the course, providing that the chosen line does not abruptly deviate from the ideal race line from their current position.
+And they do not interfere with a competitor ahead.
+Competitors behind may not interfere in any manner except to attempt an overtake in accordance with the rules.